9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 Stick weld cast iron without preheating

-There are many situations when you might consider stick welding cast iron without preheating:
+There are many situations when you might consider welding cast iron without preheating:

 - Sometimes castings are too big or complicated to preheat correctly.